aschmidt75/ipvsctl/doc/README.md

 ipvsctl's model may contain [dynamic parameters](dynamicparams.md).
 Placeholders such as `${myvar}` are read from a source other than the model file.

+## Using ipvsctl programmatically

+- [doc/libraryexample1](doc/libraryexample1) shows how to apply complete models from json.
+- [doc/libraryexample2](doc/libraryexample2) is about working with change sets to modify individual items